Time (The Young Ones): Characters

 As with all episodes of The Young Ones, the main four characters were student housemates Mike (Christopher Ryan); Vyvyan (Adrian Edmondson); Rick (Rik Mayall) and Neil (Nigel Planer).
 Alexei Sayle starred as a medieval jester and a cheese shop customer.
 Jennifer Saunders plays the murderess Helen Mucus, while Helen Lederer plays the female sidekick of the jester's show and Robbie Coltrane portrays a one-eyed pirate radio DJ Captain Blood.
 Hale and Pace play peasants.
 This episode also features Paul Merton (credited under his real name, Paul Martin) as one of three yokels.
 It was his first television appearance.
 Dawn French also appears briefly as the Easter Bunny.

 Music

 The episode features a performance by pop/reggae band Amazulu.

-The Dallas parody title sequence utilizes music from the closing credits of the (untransmitted) original pilot edit of the first episode of The Young Ones, "Demolition."
+The Dallas parody title sequence utilises music from the closing credits of the unbroadcast original pilot edit of the first episode of The Young Ones, "Demolition."